Welcome to the Master of Social Work Website!

 The Master of Social Work Program at the University of Northern Iowa is fully accredited by the Council on Social Work Education (CSWE).
 Students who graduate from our program are eligible to sit for the LMSW (Licensed Master of Social Work) exam.
 In most cases, the LMSW is easily transferable across state lines.

-We are also accepting applications for the extended-enrollment programs.
-Extended-enrollment students must be able to attend classes at the times offered (3 hr. blocks) and be available for the field practicum.
+The program offers both full-time and extended-enrollment options.
+Students who choose the extended-enrollment option must be able to attend classes at the times offered (3 hr. blocks) and be available for the field practicum.
 Most practicums take place at agencies that operate during regular business hours (9 am to 5 pm).
 Extended-enrollment students must complete all requirements within four years.
 The course plans are accessible on the MSW website.

 Deadline and Questions

 The deadline for return of all materials is January 31, 2014.
 If you have questions regarding the program or the application process, please contact Debra Laneville, MSW Program Secretary (319-273-5910), or Dr. Cindy Juby, MSW Program Director (319-273-5845).